We might be gaining daylight, but patients are still losing sleep

 [-24, -13]

-• Doses that were statistically significant superior (p<0.05) to placebo after controlling for multiple comparisons.
+*Doses that were statistically significantly superior (p<0.05) to placebo after controlling for multiple comparisons.

 CL, confidence limit; LSM, least squares mean.